Going for the One: Recording

-Wakeman played the organ at Église réformée Saint-Martin de Vevey in on "Parallels" and "Awaken", while the rest of the band played in the recording studio.
+Rick Wakeman played the pipe organ at St. Martin's Church in Vevey for "Parallels" and "Awaken", while the rest of the band performed at Mountain Studios.

 The album was recorded from October 1976 to April 1977.
-In a departure from their previous four studio albums, Yes recorded Going for the One with new engineering personnel.
-Since 1970, they had worked with Eddy Offord who also mixed their sound in concert.
-After the Relayer tour, Offord thought the band's style had become "a bit stale", and thought a split was needed to work with other bands.
-Yes employed recording engineer John Timperley who was assisted by David Richards.
-In a first for the band, the album was solely produced by themselves.
-It is also the first engineering job for Yes' future sound mixer Nigel Luby, who "did little more than watch and acquaint myself with the equipment."
-Squire recalled numerous heated arguments over the use of echo on the album, as the group were divided over its use.
+In a departure from their previous four studio albums, Yes recorded Going for the One with new engineering personnel, having parted ways with Eddy Offord, who had engineered their studio albums and mixed their live sound since 1970.
+Following the Relayer tour, Offord felt the band's musical style had become "a bit stale" and believed a split was necessary to allow him to work with other artists.
+Consequently, Yes hired recording engineer John Timperley, who was assisted by David Richards.
+For the first time in their career, the album was solely produced by the band members themselves.
+The sessions also marked the first engineering credit for Yes's future live sound mixer Nigel Luby, who recalled that he "did little more than watch and acquaint myself with the equipment."
+Squire later recalled that the tracking sessions involved numerous heated arguments regarding the use of echo effects, as the group members were deeply divided over its application.

-The album marked a shift in the band's musical style.
-Having based Tales from Topographic Oceans and Relayer around extended or conceptual tracks, Yes decided to scale things back and record shorter and more accessible songs that critic and band biographer Chris Welch described as "user friendly".
-In one instance, Howe recalled the band had started to arrange a five-minute introduction to a song before they scrapped the idea, as the group realised "there are more ways of getting into songs [...] it was time to go back".
-Howe said that some songs originated from ideas "from other eras" of the band's history, specifically "Turn of the Century" and parts of "Awaken"; Squire said that others were almost completely improvised in the studio, such as the long keyboard section to "Awaken" and various closing keyboard and guitar solos on other songs.
-Anderson spoke about the group's direction at the time: "The album is a kind of celebration [...]
+The recording sessions reflected a deliberate shift in the band's musical direction.
+Having constructed Tales from Topographic Oceans and Relayer around extended, conceptual tracks, Yes decided to scale back their approach to record shorter, more accessible songs that critic and band biographer Chris Welch described as "user friendly".
+Howe recalled an instance where the band had begun arranging a five-minute introduction to a song before scrapping it, realising that "there are more ways of getting into songs [...] it was time to go back".
+Howe noted that several tracks originated from ideas left over from other eras of the band's history, specifically "Turn of the Century" and portions of "Awaken".
+Conversely, Squire stated that other sections were almost entirely improvised in the studio, including the extended keyboard movement in "Awaken" and various closing instrumental solos.
+Anderson emphasised this lighter studio atmosphere: "The album is a kind of celebration [...]
 Over the last two or three years we've been experimenting a lot and we're happy to have been given that chance. [...]
 We've come back to a happier medium. [...]
 If we wanted another 'Tales' concept we would have gone in that direction, but we needed to relax for a while—a little more laughing and jive."